csdms-contrib/topotoolbox/readme.md

 - modification: GRIDobj/demprofile
 - new function: ScaleBar
 - new function: xlinerel and ylinerel
+- new function: gif by Chad Greene [see here](https://de.mathworks.com/matlabcentral/fileexchange/63239-gif)
 - topoapp was removed from this version
 - updates to readopentopo
 - updates to utilities: setextent and getextent